meifangchen/Moodeo/README.md

-# FoodManager
+# Moodeo (Mood + Video)
-Create a nutrient food recommendation system targeted for older adults.
+Create a mood-oriented recommender targeted for older adults.

 #Setup Environment
 -Start issue: if Metro Bundle can start on certain port in the localhost but still cannot build and send the link to the mobile phone.
 SOLUTION: enter "expo publish" and log in expo with username: meifang417@gmail.com and pass:pxxxxxxx (Link: https://forums.expo.io/t/tunnel-url-not-found-failed-back-to-lan-url/14380/5 )